AlexHill-SD/Data-Visualsation-with-Python---INTP-315-Blog/README.md

 ## Setting up a github repo for use as your github page

 * create new repo
+* make sure the you have a branch called gh-pages
+* only the gh-pages branch will be published via github pages, so other branches can be used to store related materials, but gh-pages is where you should push your website files
 * the URL for your repo, example: ```AlexHill-SD/Data-Visualsation-with-Python---INTP-315-Blog/settings/pages``` forms the basis of your github pages URL
 * Format for github pages URL is: ```username.github.io/repo-name```